Extremal divisors on moduli spaces of rational curves with marked points: Divisors on specified by polynomials

 Our goal in this section is to relate divisor classes in the class group of the Fulton--MacPherson space to those in the class group of the moduli space of stable rational curves with marked points.
-To this end, we compute the class of the pullbacks of boundary divisors from $\M_{0,k}$ under $\beta$.
+To this end, we compute the class of the pull-backs of boundary divisors from $\M_{0,k}$ under $\chi$.
 Note that the only boundary divisors contained in $\bp(\delta_I)$ are $\Delta_I$ and $\Delta_{I^c}$.
-Hence we have that That $m_1=m_2=1$ is well known, but we give a proof since we were unable to find a reference.
+Hence we have that That $m_1=m_2=1$ is well known, and easy to prove by induction on $n$: